 If you try sending any amount between £1- £25,000 to the United States using TransferWise, it will usually take a day to be delivered, but amounts above £25,000 can take up to 4 days.

-Online money transfer companies, especially those using the P2P transfer system to match senders and recipients in real-time tend to be the fastest ways to send money (and also often the cheapest) ways to send money internationally.
+Online money transfer companies, especially those using the P2P transfer system to match senders and recipients in real-time tend to be the cheapest and fastest ways to send money internationally.
 The providers in this space include recognisable names such as TransferWise, WorldRemit, Xoom, TorFX, and XE.

-Ultimately, the fastest way to send money abroad is dependent on where you are sending the money, where you’re sending the money from, and how much you are sending.
+Ultimately, the fastest way to send money abroad is dependent on the destination to which you want to transfer money, where you’re sending the money from, and how much you are sending.
 There will rarely be one single provider best equipped to provide the fastest money transfer for all requirements because each provider specialises in certain areas more than others.

 For this reason, we always recommend using our transfer provider comparison tool to find the right service for you.
 We provide up-to-the-minute data pulled from multiple sources to help you compare transfer speeds, exchange rates, fees, and reliability from the best providers on the market, so you fully analyze all your options.